marina523/course/practice/07-api-create/README.md

 /descriptiveword/{adj_num}/{noun_num}
 - description:
-both items to be entered (variables adj_num and noun_num) should be integers.
+both items to be entered (variables adj_num and noun_num) should be integers between 1 and 135.
 It returns two generated words, an adjective and noun.
 These come from the files adjectives.txt and nouns.txt respectively.
 The numbers entered by the user indicates an index for a row in the text file (each row has a word).